June 15, 2020

 The Title IX Coordinator will maintain records of all reports and conduct referred for Informal Resolution, which will typically be completed within thirty (30) calendar days of the initial report.
 When the respondent is a student, an Informal Resolution will not be recorded in the respondent’s student file in the Dean of Students Office, unless the respondent agrees to have it recorded.
 When the respondent is an employee, a notation will be made in the employee's file maintained by the Office of Human Resources and/or the Provost's Office.

 The complainant and respondent will receive written notice that an investigation has been initiated.
-The notice of investigation will identify the parties, a concise summary of the conduct, and the potential policy violations.
+The notice of investigation will include the identities of the parties involved, the specific section/s of the policy allegedly violated, the precise conduct allegedly constituting the potential violation, and the date and location of the alleged incident.
+The notice shall be provided in advance of any interview with the investigators, with sufficient time for meaningful preparation.
 The Title IX Coordinator, in consultation with the investigators, may amend the charges as part of the investigative process.
 The Title IX Coordinator will, if appropriate, issue amended charges to both parties.

 The Title IX Coordinator will designate two investigators to conduct an adequate, reliable and impartial investigation, one of whom will be a College employee.
 Any investigator used by the College must have specific training and experience investigating reports of Prohibited Conduct.
 The College may engage an external investigator as one of the two assigned investigators.
 The investigators will be impartial and free of any actual conflict of interest.
 In complex situations, the Title IX Coordinator, in consultation with the two investigators, may engage additional trained investigators to gather additional information to be considered by the primary investigators in the resolution of the complaint.